- Preparation

 You can store your work for this part in the Searching directory.

-You have been given the code for performing a Binary Search in the repl link provided for this exercise.
+You have been given the code for performing a Binary Search in the zip folder provided for this exercise.
 As a side reference, the code for performing a Sequential Search was also given.

 Step 1-Modify the Binary Search